 It started with the support group run by my lactation consultant, Ellen Steinberg.
-I wasn’t comfortable leaving the house alone with Alex to drive 20 minutes to her house, but I did it because I needed to hear the stories of the other women there and know that I wasn’t alone.
-(This was back when (1) I was still terrified of this cute but unpredictable creature who had completely turned my life upside down and inside out, and (2) Alex would wail loudly and inconsolably in the car for the duration of the trip.)
+I wasn’t comfortable leaving the house alone with a baby to drive 20 minutes to her house, but I did it because I needed to hear the stories of the other women there and know that I wasn’t alone.
+(This was back when (1) I was still terrified of this cute but unpredictable creature who had completely turned my life upside down and inside out, and (2) my son would wail loudly and inconsolably in the car for the duration of the trip.)

 I became friends with the women in Ellen’s group and we started getting together on our own.
-When I was too afraid to drive with Alex to a couple of our outings, sweet Arlene picked us up and took us with her.
-Since then, Alex has learned to fall asleep in the car, and I have gotten used to driving to new places.
+When I was too afraid to drive with my baby to a couple of our outings, sweet Arlene picked us up and took us with her.
+Since then, my son has learned to fall asleep in the car, and I have gotten used to driving to new places.
 I’ve also gotten used to meeting new people, something that’s never been very easy for me.
-I’m even taking a Kindermusik class with Alex, all because I believe it’s good for his development.
+I’m even taking a Kindermusik class with my son, all because I believe it’s good for his development.

 And then there was this blog.
 I barely knew what a web log was when my baby was born, but this blog has turned into my favorite “me” activity.
 I’ve always wanted to share all of the things I’ve learned throughout the years, and this is the perfect way for me to do that.
 And who knew I’d be able to master some rudimentary html?